easygn/Webserver-SD-buffered-Image-Pico/README.md

  - ImgBF.ino : When Running, sync to same size as W5100s with 2KiB memory per socket.
 (Released)

- - ImgBB.ino : Each device running with it's own a different size (Nightly : slow yet)
+ - ImgBB.ino : Each device running with it's own a different memory size (Nightly : slow yet)

  - pins_arduino.h : When the SD card is connected to another SPI,